noudess/docs-main/Perl-EVENT_COMBINE_FAILURE.md

-EVENT_COMBINE_FAILURE is triggered when a player fails to makes a trade skill combine.
+EVENT_COMBINE_FAILURE is triggered when a player fails to make a trade skill combine.
 You would typically use this event in your zone player.pl (or global_player.pl) files.

 Note that this event is in addition to the typical trade skill combine messages.
 You can use this event to add additional flavor, trigger other events, etc.